 In some instances, the soil sample is not composited but instead represents an individual X,Y location.
 This is a subsample of the parent sampleID in the table sls_soilCoreCollection, and is sent for DNA extraction (i.e. geneticSampleID in sls_soilCoreCollection = genomicsSampleID in mms_metagenomeDnaExtraction).
-For each non-composited genomicsSampleID, sample names contain the X and Y coordinates.
+For each non-composited genomicsSampleID, sample names contain the string 'gen' in the table mms_metagenomeDnaExtraction.